2018–19 Miami RedHawks women's basketball team

-The 2018–19 Miami RedHawks women's basketball team represents Miami University during the 2018–19 NCAA Division I women's basketball season.
-The RedHawks, led by second year head coach Megan Duffy, play their home games at Millett Hall, as members of the East Division of the Mid-American Conference.
+The 2018–19 Miami RedHawks women's basketball team represented Miami University during the 2018–19 NCAA Division I women's basketball season.
+The RedHawks, led by second year head coach Megan Duffy, played their home games at Millett Hall, as members of the East Division of the Mid-American Conference.
 They finished the season 23–9, 13–5 in MAC play to finish in second place in the East Division.
-They advanced to the semifinals of the MAC women's tournament where they lost to Ohio.
-They received an at-large bid to the Women's National Invitation Tournament where they lost to Western Kentucky in the first round.
+They advanced to the semifinals of the MAC women's tournament, where they lost to Ohio.
+They received an at-large bid to the Women's National Invitation Tournament, where they lost to Western Kentucky in the first round.